bigpandaio/bigpanda-ansible/README.md

 ### Update Incident Tag

-Use the `bigpanda.incident.updateIncidentTag` module to update an incident tag.
+Use the `bigpanda.incident.add_tag` module to update an incident tag.
 Provide the tag ID, tag value, incident ID, and API token.

 Parameters:
 - `tag_id` (required): The ID of the tag to update.